-The following documents provide additional information about renewable portfolio standards.
+The following documents offer additional information on the effects of renewable energy portfolio mandates.

 Ten Principles of Energy Policy

-Heartland Institute President Joseph Bast outlines the ten most important principles for policymakers confronting energy issues, providing guidance to help withstand ongoing changes in markets, technology, and policies adopted in other states, supported by a thorough bibliography.
+Heartland Institute President Joseph Bast outlines the ten most important principles for policymakers confronting energy issues, providing guidance to help deal with ongoing changes in markets, technology, and policies adopted in other states, supported by a thorough bibliography.

 Study of the Effects on Employment of Public Aid to Renewable Energy Sources